vejryn/bitmex-funding-rate/README.md

-# bitmex-funding-rate
+# Historical Bitmex Funding Rate

-Python apps to download historical bitmex funding rate into csv file.
+Download historical data of bitmex funding rate.

+1. Input api_key and api_secre into setting.py file.
+2. By default, running main.py will generate new "XBT-funding-rate.csv"
+3. To generate another instrument, modify symbol if needed.